Conflict in Rakhine State (2016–present): Government restrictions

 Access to Rakhine State by journalists and observers has been restricted by the authorities.
 Myanmar stated in mid-September that it does not bar aid workers from Rakhine, but authorities on ground might restrict access for security reasons.
 Doctors Without Borders urged Myanmar on 18 September to grant international humanitarian organisations unrestricted and independent access to the conflict zone.
 In a statement, the organisation said that its international staff had not been granted authorisation to visit the health facilities since the end of August, while the national staff was afraid to go work in the region, after Myanmar officials accused NGOs of colluding with ARSA.
 In early October 2017, the United Nations denounced the government's refusal of access to Rakhine State, with Mark Lowcock, the head of UN's humanitarian office, stating, "The access we have in northern Rakhine State is unacceptable."

 In June 2017, Myanmar's government refused to grant visas to a UN fact-finding mission appointed in March 2017.
-In December 2017, Myanmar banned Yanghee Lee, the United Nation's special rapporteur on the situation of human rights in Myanmar, who was due to visit the country in January 2018.
+In December 2017, Myanmar banned Yanghee Lee, the United Nations' special rapporteur on the situation of human rights in Myanmar, who was due to visit the country in January 2018.
 The government stated that her ban was because of "biased and unfair" statements made by her during her visit in July 2017.
 Lee accused Aung San Suu Kyi of behaving similarly to the military juntas that ruled before her, citing her response to the treatment of Rohingya Muslims.
 Lee also stated that the decision suggested "something terribly awful" was happening in Rakhine State.
 The decision by Myanmar was criticised by Human Rights Watch and Amnesty International.

 A local newspaper had claimed that three days after two Reuters reporters were arrested on 12 December, five ethnic Rakhine villagers of Inn Din were arrested on suspicion of giving information about what happened in their village to journalists including the two arrested reporters according to some residents.
 On 21 December, the UN rejected a report by The Irrawaddy which claimed that the two journalists had passed information to them concerning the violence in Rakhine State.
 Reuters also denied they worked with the UN or any other organisation.
 The Ministry of Information cited the police as stating that the two were "arrested for possessing important and secret government documents related to Rakhine State and security forces".
 It added that they "illegally acquired information with the intention to share it with foreign media".
 Reuters claimed that they were arrested for investigating a mass grave of Rohingyas near the village of Inn Din.

 Knut Ostby, UN's Acting Resident Coordinator and Humanitarian Coordinator for Myanmar, said in August that the UN was only permitted to work in a few villages and the officials often delayed requests to visit parts of Rakhine State.